seanbreckenridge/evry/README.md

 ... and even though that tries to run the command every 60 seconds, `evry` exits with an unsuccessful exit code, so `run command` would only get run once per month.

 The `-runcommand` is just an arbitrary tag name so that `evry` can save metadata about a command to run/job.
-Can be chosen arbitrarily, its only use is to uniquely identify runs of `evry`, and save a metadata file to `XDG_DATA_HOME/evry/data`.
+Can be chosen arbitrarily, its only use is to uniquely identify runs of `evry`, and save a metadata file to your [local data directory](https://docs.rs/app_dirs/1.2.1/app_dirs/)

-I have certain jobs (e.g. scraping websites for metadata, using [selenium](https://www.selenium.dev/) to login to some website and click a button, updating specific packages (e.g. `brew cask upgrade --greedy` on mac)) that I want to run periodically, but they have the chance to fail - so putting them in some script I run every so often is preferable to cron.
+### Duration

 The duration (e.g. `evry 2 months, 5 days`) is parsed with a [`PEG`](https://en.wikipedia.org/wiki/Parsing_expression_grammar), so its very flexible.
 All of these are valid duration input:
 * `2 months, 5 day`
 * `2weeks 5hrs` (commas are optional)
 * `60secs`